YinHK-gameDev/unity-learn/scripting cheestsheet/Linear Interpolation.md

 ## Lerp(Linear Interpolation)

-Lerp, or Linear Interpolation, is a mathematical function in Unity that returns a value between two others at a point on a linear scale.
+Lerp, or Linear Interpolation, is a mathematical function in Unity that **returns a value between two others at a point on a linear scale**.

-Most commonly it’s used for moving or changing values over a period of time.
+Most commonly it’s used for **moving or changing values over a period of time**.

 ```cs
 lerpValue = Mathf.Lerp(minValue, maxValue, interpolationPoint);